qu-gg/torch-neural-ssm/README.md

 <a name="background"></a>
 # Background

 This section gives an introduction to the concept of Neural SSMs, some common considerations and limitations, and active areas of research.
 This section assumes some familiarity with state-space models, though not much is required to gain a conceptual understanding if one is already coming from a latent modelling perspective or Bayesian learning.
-Resources are a plenty out there considering the width and depth of state-space usage, however this <a href="https://www.youtube.com/watch?v=hpeKrMG-WP0">resource</a> is a good starting point.
+Resources are a plenty out there considering the width and depth of state-space usage, however this <a href="https://www.youtube.com/watch?v=hpeKrMG-WP0">video</a> and <a href="https://github.com/probml/ssm-book">modern textbook</a> are good starting points.

 <!-- Neural SSM INTRO -->
 <a name="neuralSSMwhat"></a>